Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

     vim $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct/src/krnl_idct_slow.cpp
     ```

-    You will notice here the II constrains is 8.
+    It can be noticed here that the II constrains is 8.
 This constraint allows Vitis HLS tool to share resources if possible and hence decrease resource utilization.
-Similarly you can have a look at third kernel namely **krnl_idct_med** which has II=4 constraint and compare resources.
+Similarly one can have a look at third kernel namely **krnl_idct_med** which has II=4 constraint and compare resources.
 Generally increasing II can reduce resources but it may not be a linear relationship depending on the availability of resources in the design itself with the potential for getting shared.

 ### Application Timeline report